ballet/ballet-assemble/README.md

 ### Development Install

+Running `make install-develop` will install necessary dependencies and set up the development environment.
+Alternatively, these steps can be be taken manually with the instructions below

 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm` below.